Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 ### Would you rather see the Old Quintology continued or the New one?

+Of course now that the series has been rebooted, the question arose whether people are more interested in seeing the old story finished or the new one.
+While I assume most have a pretty clear idea about what the Quintology is at this point, I'd still give a short recap just to be sure:

+Basically the "Quintology" refers to the five planned main games in the series.
+Originally these would have featured five different characters (Abe being the first, Munch being the second, Squeek the third, etc.), however, with New 'n' Tasty and Soulstorm the focus has shifted to Abe only.

 | Platform | Old | New |
 | :------- | :-: | :-: |
 | RELIVE   | 69% | 31% |